abeaucha/ClusteringAutism/README.md

 MRIcrotome v0.2.0
 ```

-R dependencies are installed automatically as part of the environment setup process.
+R dependencies are stored in the file `R_packages_conda.txt` and are installed automatically as part of the environment setup process.

 ### Python dependencies